dsccommunity/DscWorkshop/Exercises/Task2/StretchGoal.md

           FSLabel: Data
     ```

-    If the build has finished, examine the MOF files in the 'BuildOutput' folder.
+    If the build has finished, examine the MOF files in the `output` folder.
 You should see the config you have made reflected there.

 Congratulations!
 You have walked through the entire process of making this repository your own!
 We hope you are successful with this concept - we certainly are.